 The surviving spouse may need to designate new trustees, beneficiaries, executors, and attorneys-in-fact to replace the deceased spouse, where applicable.

 Another kind of change is more emotional than financial.
 Often a surviving spouse will revise an estate plan to include provisions or beneficiaries that the deceased spouse had argued against (and prevailed) during his or her lifetime.
 Now the surviving spouse is free to follow his or her own sensibilities and sense of fairness.

 Getting hitched is a landmark event that calls for a complete makeover of your estate plan.
-You’ll probably want to make your new spouse your primary beneficiary in your will, trusts and life insurance policies, taking into account the provisions of a prenuptial agreement, if there is one.
-If you spouse has an estate and an estate plan already, you may want to integrate the two estates and/or plans so that they are at least complementary, if not combined.
+You’ll probably want to make your new spouse your primary beneficiary in your will, trusts, and life insurance policies, taking into account the provisions of a prenuptial agreement if there is one.
+If your spouse has an estate and an estate plan already, you may want to integrate the two estates and/or plans so that they are at least complementary, if not combined.

 Other events that should trigger a review and possibly a revision of your estate plan include the following:

 This discussion of landmark events is not exhaustive.
 There may be other reasons for you to review your estate plan, depending on your situation.
 If in doubt, call your attorney and ask.
 That call may be worth thousands of dollars.